Skip to main content

 Getting started

-Replace the server_url in the sample code with the SSE Endpoint that you got from the MCP service platform.
-Replace the authentication information in headers with the token provided by that platform.
+Replace server_url with the SSE endpoint from the MCP service platform.
+Replace the authentication in headers with the token provided by that platform.

 • Python